urbit/roadmap.urbit.org/content/projects/tune-clog.md

 manpower = "1 Engineer"
 status = "Future"
 lead = "TBD"
+description = """
+Tuning the constants in Ames's `%clog` system should reduce network flakiness, reduce the number of Arvo events, and improve publication bandwidth, especially until chat uses remote scry and solid-state subscriptions.
+"""
 +++

 Tuning the constants in Ames's `%clog` system should reduce network flakiness, reduce the number of Arvo events, and improve publication bandwidth, especially until chat uses remote scry and solid-state subscriptions.